 Decentralized Approach: Pros & Cons

-Overall, the decentralized approach would appear to have the most flexibility and less creative restriction.
+At first glance, the decentralized approach seems to have the most flexibility and less creative restriction.
 In this scenario, the sky's the limit on how teach ministry promotes its activities.
 Additionally, ministry leaders may have more ownership of their promotions.

 However, what most churches miss with this approach is they're unintentionally creating competition.
 Your church members are on the receiving end of the frequency and volume of all this messaging.

-Each team crafts its own coms plan without knowing how it impacts or is impacted by the coms plans of other groups.
+Each team crafts its own coms plan without knowing how it impacts or is impacted by the coms plans of other ministries.
 The coms coordinator is left with the daunting task of making it all come together.
 This congestion often translates to information overload for your congregation, as everything to promote is included in your communications.
-I may be identifying a key pain point, but let me assure you, you are not alone.
+I'm identifying a key pain point that isn't obvious to most churches but is a common challenge.

 Nobody enjoys congestion.
 What prevents traffic gridlock?
 Well-engineered traffic patterns.
-Your communications strategy is no different.
-Creating healthy, well-planned traffic patterns will help you and your team get a handle on your coms approach.
+Your communications strategy is the same.
+Creating healthy, well-planned traffic patterns will help you and your team get a handle on your coms workflow.

 Centralized Approach: Pros & Cons

-With this approach, your communications framework should be predetermined.
+With the centralized approach, your communications framework should be predetermined.
 Your communication channels must be established and affirmed ahead of time.
 Generally, this channel list might include a printed bulletin, screen, video, or live service announcements, email newsletters, or social media and website spots.

 Your promotions calendar window is also predetermined.
-You may consider limiting your promotions to events taking place within a 6-week window.
-Also, the communications coordinator should be appointed and entrusted to coordinate and craft the content calendar each month while your ministry leaders submit their activity details to the coms coordinator on time.
+Consider limiting your promotions to events taking place within a 6-week window.
+Also, the communications coordinator should be appointed and entrusted to coordinate and craft the content calendar each month while your ministry leaders submit their activity details to this person on time.

 The centralized approach shifts schedule management and conflict mitigation to the coms coordinator.
 One person (or team in larger churches) coordinating promotional content eases unintended competition.

 There are more advantages to the centralized approach than we can cover in this post.
-If you'd like to discuss this topic further and how it might help your church, you can schedule a call at no charge.
-To discover how ChurchCom Solutions can help you evaluate and reshape your coms strategy, simply schedule a free call.
+If you'd like to discover ways this might help your church, let's schedule a time to chat.

 Don Wambolt has over 25 years' experience in leading church communications.
 More